yhqianUMD/Paraview_TTK_visualization/Paraview_TTK/Passwordless_SSH_among_compute_nodes.md

 The following is a tutorial that I used to set up passwordless SSH.
-On this cluster, gsapp13 is the login node with shared file system.
-We have also other compute nodes like gsappx1-4.
+On this cluster, gsapp13 is the login node with a shared file system.
+We also have other compute nodes like gsappx1-4.

 ## connect the login node
 ```